Seikatsuuna/Merchant/homebrew/readme.md

 # Importing Homebrew
-Leave any 5e.tools compatible JSON sources here for them to be useable in search functions.
+Leave any 5e.tools compatible JSON sources here for them to be usable in search functions.